unadlib/origin-storage/README.md

 A same-origin storage container for cross-domain access, it is based on localForage and supports IndexedDB, WebSQL and localStorage.

+## Motivation

+When different Website domains need a same-origin storage container, we have to use iframe's same-origin policy Web local storage solution. `localForage` is an excellent storage library, it supports IndexedDB, WebSQL and localStorage, but it can't solve this problem directly.

+That's why we have this library for same-origin storage based on `localForage`.

 ## Installation

 ```sh